fennicahub/fennica-raw-csv-prepicker/README.md

 ### Running the script

-**OBS!** The script was developed and tested with Python 3.6.
+**OBS!** The script was developed and tested with **Python 3.6**.
 Who knows what might happen with another version!
+Definitely won't be pretty with Python 2.x.
 No additional libraries needed.

 1) Set input and output file locations in `prefilter_conf.py`.
 2) Run `prefilter_main.py`.